 Photo by Katie Rodriguez

 No Encinitas travel guide would be complete without mention of our many beaches, especially Beacons.
 Check out the world famous (not really) Beacons bumps (local surf break).
-This is a family-friendly, locals beach with decent waves and an even better happy hour at sunset (BYOB).
+This is a family-friendly, locals beach with decent waves and an even better happy hour at sunset.
 Other great family friendly beaches can be found at Moonlight Beach, Grandview, and D Street.
 If you're with the family, stop by our favorite donut shop, Leucadia Donut beforehand - arrive early.

 South Ponto Beach

+* Please note the Gardens are currently closed due to the COVID-19 pandemic; I am leaving it up here because it is truly a treasure of our community and I surely hope that by the time you are reading this they are able to safely reopen.
 If you need a break from the beach, head to the Meditation Gardens at the Self Realization Fellowship in downtown Encinitas.
 Don't worry, you'll still have jaw-dropping views of the ocean from its bluff top location overlooking the ocean.
 The gardens were founded by Paramahansa Yogananda to disseminate the universal teachings of Kriya Yoga, a sacred spiritual science originating millenniums ago in India.
 They are peaceful, serene, welcoming to everyone, and free.
 Kids will enjoy the meandering paths and koi ponds.

 Right in the heart of Encinitas, these Botanic Gardens are designated one of the “Top 10 North American Gardens Worth Traveling For".
 This Encinitas Travel Guide would not be complete without mention of its four miles of trails that wind through 29 uniquely themed gardens, among them a tropical rain forest, a bamboo garden, and regional desert landscapes.
 Two acclaimed Children's Gardens offer plenty of fun and activities for kids, and a Family Education Conservancy was just completed on the grounds.
 A full day of family fun in Encinitas can be found here - we visit at least once a week.
+This is such a great family-friendly and COVID-safe Encinitas activity.
+Masks and social distancing are required, as are advance reservations, so make sure you get yours on their website, where you can also learn more about special planty events.

 Photo by Pawel Czerwins